 Fields Brook Action Group (several companies potentially responsible for the contamination) monitors Fields Brook each year to make sure the water, sediment, and floodplain are not recontaminated.

 What Is the Current Site Status?

-The review found that the cleanup continues to protect people and the environment.
-The next scheduled review will be in 2019.
-The Third Five-Year Review Report details the site's progress.
+The review found the cleanup continues to protect people and the environment.
+The next scheduled review will be in 2024.

 More information is available at the Ashtabula County District Library, 4335 Park Ave, Ashtabula, and the Kent State Library, 335 W. 44th St., Ashtabula, and on this web page under Site Documents & Data.